 His interest extended to everything natural – plants, animal, birds, minerals.
 He was friends with many scientists of the day and shared his finds, often allowing the experts in the various fields to write up his discoveries.
 Amongst his contacts were prominent naturalists Haast, James Hector, Thomas Potts, Thomas Cheeseman, Frederick Hutton, Walter Mantell and many others.
 John and his friend John Innes of Mount Brown in North Canterbury found plesiosaurus and ichthyosaurus fossils (extinct marine reptiles).

 This group of men standing in front of a Māori display at the Colonial and Vienna Exhibition of 1872–3 includes Dr Alfred Charles Barker (far left), who was to die a few weeks later, John Anderson, a former Mayor of Christchurch (second from left), James Hector (fourth from left), John Davies Enys (fourth from right) and William Miles Maskell (far right).
 John Enys is the shortest man who is standing.
 Seated are the Rev Charles Fraser (left) and Julius Haast (right).
 The other men include Robert Heaton Rhodes, J Hansell and M B Hart (second right, a future Mayor).
-A C Barker photo, Canterbury Museum 1977 365 8
+A C Barker photo, Canterbury Museum 1977 365 8.
+No known copyright restrictions

 In 1869 John asked his family to have his “[English] fossils, especially the chalk ones, sent out to me to be given to the Canterbury Museum, also some specimens of tin, the Museum will be built soon and I hope will be a very creditable building on the whole”.
 John found more and more fossils around Castle Hill.
 “My cabinet is nearly full already, but I keep sending boxes to the new Museum at Christchurch, as often as I can”, he wrote.
 John collected nearly 500 specimens of fish teeth, many of which were given to the Museum.